Diamagnetic microchip traps for levitated nanoparticle entanglement experiments: Diamagnetic trapping using Micro-fabricated Wires

 \subsection{Cooling traps}

-It is crucial to cool the COM motion of our levitated nano-diamond for the quantum entanglement experiments.
+{ } It is crucial to cool the COM motion of our levitated nano-diamond for the quantum entanglement experiments.
 This step could be carried out in the short "z" or "u" traps as illustrated in Fig.~\ref{fig:ztrap}.
 The traps are smaller in length ($\sim 30 \,\si{\micro\meter}$) to allow higher longitudinal and transverse frequencies ($\sim100\,\si{Hz}$ and $\mathcal{O}(500-800)\,\si{Hz}$) respectively as compared to the long traps.
-Damping the COM motion can be carried out using standard optomechanics techniques (e.g. using magnetic gradients to apply linear feedback on the particle).
+Feedback cooling the COM motion could in principle be implemented using time-dependent magnetic field gradients applied using other wires in the chip surface or external coils, as was done in Ref. \cite{Hsu:2016}.
+Alternatively, optical cooling of nanoparticles within micron range of a metallic surface has also been recently performed \cite{montoya:22,grinin:2025}.
 Such high trap frequencies are advantageous for cooling closer to the quantum ground state of motion, and the longitudinal frequencies we estimate are approximately $10 \times$ higher than achieved in other permanent magnet-based long traps \cite{Hsu:2016}.
 In principle, we can make the cooling traps much shorter to get higher frequencies.

-In the "z" configuration, we can control the |B| field at the center by applying an offset "Ioffe" field without changing the equilibrium position of the particle, see~\cite{Sanz:2006}.
-Due to gravity, the particle is pushed downwards along the y direction when the chip is oriented in the vertical configuration (Fig.~\ref{fig:setup0}.
-Consequently, it is closer to the lower end of the "z-wire", where the potential energy is very high.
-Therefore, the particle moves towards the upper end of the "z"-wire, which is its new equilibrium position (see Fig.~\ref{fig:contourplots}).
-Additionally, since the end caps are on opposite sides, the potential profile is tilted w.r.t. coordinate axes.
-We perform a coordinate transform to calculate the eigenfrequencies of the particle in the trap.
+In the "z" configuration, we can control the $\abs{B}$ field at the center by applying an offset "Ioffe" field without changing the equilibrium position of the particle, see~\cite{Sanz:2006}.
+Due to gravity, the particle shifts downwards along the y direction when the chip is oriented in the vertical configuration (Fig.~\ref{fig:setup0}) and the new trap is formed closer to the upper arm of the z wire (see Fig.~\ref{fig:contourplots} (d)).
+The norm of the magnetic field |B| at the trap minimum is 72 mT.
+The principal axes of the z -trap are tilted w.r.t. to the coordinate axes (x,y) as seen in Figs.~\ref{fig:contourplots}(c) and (d) due to the orientation of the end cap wires.
+Therefore, to calculate the oscillation frequencies of the particle in the trap ( table~\ref{table:freq}), we perform a coordinate transform to the principal axes where the tilt angle $\theta=-(d B_z/dx)(dB_z/dy)^{-1}$\cite{extavour}.